NHSDigital/nhs-login-help-centre/src/provewhoyouare/withoutid.md

 The 3 registration details are:

 - Linkage Key (could be called Passphrase)
-- O.D.S.
-Code (could be called Organisation Code or Practice I.D.)
+- ODS Code (could be called Organisation Code or Practice I.D.)
 - Account I.D.

 You can use these 3 registration details to prove who you are instead of using photo <span aria-label="I.D.">ID</span>.